Over 75% of Indian employees are willing to go back to office life

 Going to office after lockdown can be quite overwhelming and you may end up neglecting your health.
 It can affect your sleep quality, eating habits, and your normal routine.
 This only makes matters worse for you.
 To avoid such problems, prioritize self-care at all times.
 Follow a routine, eat timely meals, sleep enough and well, be physically active, and take time to unwind.
 Take things gradually and set aside breaks to de-stress during work hours when you return back to the office.

-Feelings of hesitation, anxiety, and stress are likely to be experienced by your peers too.
+Your peers might also be feeling hesitation, anxiety, and stress.
 Get in touch with them and communicate.
 Talk about your plan for going back to office after lockdown.
 Listen to their ideas, and incorporate them into your own plan.
 Going to work and socializing with the people you feel comfortable with will promote empathy, bonding, and reduce the feeling of burnout.

 If your stress lasts for more than a few days or if you still find it challenging to overcome your stress, seek professional help.
 You may be advised to practice stress management techniques like deep breathing or mindful meditation .
 Talk to a therapist or a mental health professional to manage your anxiety better.
 These professionals can help you better adjust to going back to office after lockdown and will be able to address problem areas effectively.

 Post-pandemic stress and anxiety are normal, especially for those going back to work.
 If you aren’t among those that wonder, ‘When can I return to work after lockdown?’, then you may be anxious about the transition.
 Speak to a professional to address these concerns and when you do return, be sure to follow COVID-19 precautionary protocols.
-This includes getting vaccinated, and If you haven’t been vaccinated yet, use the vaccine finder on Bajaj Finserv Health to book a slot conveniently.
+Use the vaccine finder on Bajaj Finserv Health to book a Covid vaccine slot conveniently.
 You can even consult doctors online for all your COVID-related queries, be it about mental health or physical symptoms.